chrilleson/Templates.WebApi/README.md

 ### Weather Api

 Adds an default controller and endpoint that handles incoming requests and returns weather data.
 This is the default weather api implemented in this project.

+### Seq

+Adds Seq service as a logging provider.
+Works out of the box, but if you want to add custom application names etc, create a api key in the GUI.
+Seq has its own volume at `data/seq` where data to the service can be persited.